Mathematics

 Mixed age planning

-Maths is taught at least four times a week across the school.
+Maths is taught every day in each class.
 Each lesson will consist of fluency building, problem solving and reasoning.
 A wide range of resources are implemented in every year group.
 We use the highly recommended White Rose Planning to support our planning.
-We then supplement this with resources from NCETM (National Centre for the Excellence in Teaching Mathematics), NRich and other high quality, approved Mastery specialists.
+We then supplement this with resources from NCETM (National Centre for the Excellence in Teaching Mathematics), NRich and other high quality, approved Mastery specialists, to ensure that all children are supported and/or challenged.

 Our children at East Claydon School are incredibly lucky to taught in mixed age classes.
 This gives them the opportunity to access the right levels of support and challenge to meet their individual needs.
 It gives more gifted mathematicians the chance to act as peer tutors which deepens and enriches their own understanding.
 For the younger children in the class, as well as those who need more support, mixed age plans provide access to a greater range of strategies and thinking to help them grasp new ideas.

 All children are encouraged to speak clearly about their Mathematical reasoning, using full sentences and justifying their ideas with ‘because’.
+Accurate use of mathematical language is required by all pupils, both in their verbal and written responses.
 Having such a range of children offering their interpretations to problem solving can only benefit more children.
 Furthermore, the wide range in ages allows flexibility between learning.
 Teachers carefully monitor each child and can offer further support or extending children as they are clear in the expectations for more than one year group.

 Not all Maths lessons can be taught collaboratively as a whole class.
 There are some objectives which are age-specific.
 If this is the case, the class will be split and be taught separately.
 It is down to the teacher’s discretion as to the appropriateness of whole class or year group specific teaching.